Colorado Home Helper

 Search Colorado real estate.
 The most interactive home search on the web, search real estate and homes for sale from Boulder to Parker.

 Denver, the Mile High City is capital of Colorado and the unofficial capital of the Rocky Mountain West.
 It is a vibrant metropolis with 300 days of sunny skies annually and a youthful, happy feel.
 Maybe that’s because Colorado is considered the healthiest state in the nation.

-Denver got its start as a humble gold-mining camp in 1958 as part of the Pikes Peak gold rush.
+Denver got its start as a humble gold-mining camp as part of the Pikes Peak gold rush.
 The city was named after Kansas Territorial Governor James Denver, in an attempt to curry favor with him.
 When Colorado officially became a state in 1876, Denver was named its capital.

 The city’s moniker comes from it’s official height, 5,280 feet above sea level.
 It’s also the exact height of the Capitol building’s west steps, from which visitors have an expansive view of the oft-snow-capped Rockies.

 Denver’s downtown district reveals a city that’s looking to the future.
 It’s a clean and lovely business district with modern skyscrapers entwined with yesteryear buildings that stay true to the city’s heritage as the western gold-mining camp it once was.

 Explore downtown via the walkable 16th Street Mall and explore the mile-long shopping district with local stores and some of your favorites.
 Or hop on the 16th Street Mall shuttle for free and be whisked to your destination, it stops on every block.

 Don’t forget to walk around and explore!
 Denver has the largest park system of any metropolis in the country, with more than 250 parks in the city and more than 14,000 acres of mountain parks and 1,700 acres of natural and open space areas in the nearby mountains.
 The city is constantly acquiring more land and improving the parks to increase recreational opportunities for its residents.